 If you are currently in the U.S. as a J scholar at another institution and plan to transfer to the UMN to continue your program, follow the Transfer Procedures.
 Make note of special arrangements needed if you plan to travel out of the U.S. during the transfer process.

 Canadian citizens are eligible to enter the U.S. without obtaining an entry visa in their passport from a U.S. consulate/embassy.
-However, Canadian citizens must obtain a DS-2019 and pay the SEVIS fee before entering the U.S. Upon entry, they must present to immigration their passport, DS-2019, proof of financial support for the length of their J program, and proof of SEVIS fee payment.
-Regardless of nationality, all J-1 scholars are held to the same arrival reporting requirements; they are expected to request an amended DS-2019 if they are unable to arrive within the allowed grace period.
+However, Canadian citizens must obtain a DS-2019 and pay the SEVIS fee before entering the U.S. Upon entry, they must present to immigration their passport, DS-2019, DS-7002, proof of financial support for the length of their J program, and proof of SEVIS fee payment.
+Regardless of nationality, all J-1 Student-Interns are held to the same arrival reporting requirements; they are expected to request an amended DS-2019 if they are unable to arrive within the allowed grace period.

 Canadian Landed Immigrants: You are required to obtain a visa.
 Refer to guidelines above regarding applying for a visa at a consulate/embassy.

 Spouses and children under the age of 21 are eligible to accompany you to the U.S. with a J-2 visa.
-DS-2019s for dependents may be requested at the same time as the your initial DS-2019, or after you have arrived in the U.S.
+DS-2019s for dependents may be requested at the same time as your initial DS-2019, or after you have arrived in the U.S.